StudioMiDE/project-atlas/README.md

-# project-atlas
+# Project Atlas
-Platform - A universe in which MiDE's technology and game studios exist collaboratively.
+Platform - A universe in which the output of MiDE's 8 divisions (including technology and game studios) exist collaboratively.